VarunKapoor0/Game-dev-podcasts/README.md

 4. Dependency injection using Hilt already in use.
 5. Using XMLPullParser to analyse the data from the rss feeds.
 6. Project structure defined for MVVM protocol.

+17th July End:

+Getting stuck at obtaining podcast title name from each feed.
+Error thrown in RSSFeedRepository.kt for index out of bounds.
+Have to fix the following tomorrow:

+1. Use of Sets and arraylists for removing duplicates.
+Either remove while inserting values or via room, no need of converting to sets.
+2. Fix the use of insideChannel variable for getting podcast title.
+Check if it is working properly and find root cause of the index out of bounds error.